apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Development/Converting-between-data-and-Swift-types.md

 ) throws -> Date
 ```

-In `1.`, notice that the method name contains which schema location, content type family, and optionality; whilie in `2.` it contains the Swift type.
+In `1.`, notice that the method name contains which schema location, content type family, and optionality; while in `2.` it contains the Swift type.

 ### Helper method variants